RK0429/PyExporter/README.md

     output_file='exported_contents.txt',
     ignore_file='.gitignore',            # Optional
     include_file='include_patterns.txt', # Optional
-    exclude_notebook_outputs=False       # Set to False to include notebook outputs )
+    exclude_notebook_outputs=False,      # Set to False to include notebook outputs convert_notebook_to_py=False         # Set to True to convert notebooks to .py format )
 ```

 ## Configuration

 - **`.gitignore` Support:** The tool uses your `.gitignore` file to determine which files and directories to exclude.
-Make sure your `.gitignore` is properly configured in the root directory you are exporting.
+Ensure your `.gitignore` is properly configured in the root directory you are exporting.
 - **Custom Ignore Files:** If you prefer to use a different ignore file, specify it using the `--ignore-file` option.
-- **Include Patterns:** You can specify an `--include-file` that contains patterns of files that should always be included in the export.
-This can override `.gitignore` exclusions if desired.
+- **Include Patterns:** You can specify an `--include-file` containing patterns of files that should always be included in the export.
+These patterns can override `.gitignore` exclusions if desired.

 ## Jupyter Notebook Outputs

-By default, `my-exporter` removes output cells from Jupyter notebooks (`.ipynb`) to keep the exported file clean and focused on the code and markdown cells.
-If you want to include the output cells, simply use the `--include-nb-outputs` option when running the CLI, or set `exclude_notebook_outputs=False` when calling `export_folder_contents` programmatically.
+By default, `my-exporter` removes output cells from Jupyter notebooks (`.ipynb`) to keep the exported file clean and focused on code and markdown cells.
+If you want to include the output cells, use the `--include-nb-outputs` option or set `exclude_notebook_outputs=False` programmatically.

+## Converting Notebooks to Python

+If you use `--export-nb-as-py`, notebooks are converted into a `.py`-style format:

+- **Code cells** are included as plain Python code.
+- **Markdown cells** are included as commented-out text.
+- **No output cells** are included, regardless of the `--include-nb-outputs` setting.

+This option is useful if you want a clean, output-free representation of your notebooks as Python scripts.

 ## Testing